-In spite of this enormous reaction of civil society, the National Council decided to implement the EU Directive (2006/24 / EC) into national law in the spring of 2011, under pressure from a threat of punishment from the European Commission to initiate infringement proceedings.
+In spite of this enormous reaction by civil society, in the spring of 2011 the National Council, under pressure from a threat of punishment from the European Commission to initiate infringement proceedings, decided to implement the EU Directive (2006/24 / EC) into national law.
 On 1 April 2012, the Austrian Data Retention Act finally came into force.

-Since the term "serious crime" had not been defined in the EU directive, it could be interpreted arbitrarily by the individual member states.
+As the term "serious crime" had not been defined in the EU directive, it could be interpreted arbitrarily by the individual member states.
 In Austria, for example, all offenses punishable by over one year of criminal punishment were classified as "serious offenses".
-Thus, the access was also detached from the actual purpose - fight against terrorism and international, serious crime - possible.
-The following year, domestic investigators made use of the data retention almost daily, but mainly in connection with minor offenses such as theft and stalking.
+With this understanding, access to data was detached from the actual purpose: the fight against terrorism and international, serious crime.
+In the following year, domestic investigators made use of the retained data almost daily, but mainly in connection with minor offenses such as theft and stalking.

-The Austrian implementation was rather cautious in European comparison.
-But this could not compensate for the fundamental rights violations and refute the criticism of the AKVorrat.
+The Austrian implementation was rather cautious in comparison to other European nations.
+However, this could not compensate for the fundamental rights violations, nor refute criticisms of the AKVorrat.
 In order to bring down the Austrian implementation of the EU directive, we had to go to the highest courts.
 This was the last chance to uphold fundamental rights.
 It was only with the entry into force of data retention that it became legally possible to file a constitutional complaint against it.
 The day before the VDS came into force in Austria, there were nationwide protests under the motto "farewell privacy", in which demonstrators with coffins symbolically buried their privacy.

 On this occasion, the AKVorrat collected the first signed forms for the constitutional complaint against the data retention.
 The campaign was carried out in collaboration with Albert Steinhauser, justice spokesman of the Green Party and member of the Austrian parliament.

-It received widespread publicity in the civil society: You could also register as a co-plaintiff on the internet at verfassungsklage.at.
+It received widespread publicity in the civil society.
+For example, it was possible to register as a co-plaintiff on the internet at verfassungsklage.at.
 Finally, 11,139 individual complaints came together.
 Many folders filled with complaints were pushed in a wheelbarrow to the Austrian Constitutional Court (VfGH) and filed there on June 15, 2012.

 The Historical Judgment and the case of the EU Directive